message/iata/KR.md

 - nationals of Korea (Rep.) arriving from Myanmar;
 - passengers younger than 6 years;
 - passengers traveling on official business or funeral attendance purposes with a Quarantine Exemption Certificate.
+15. Passengers transiting to China (People's Rep.) are not allowed to stay in the international transit area of the airport.